 Transfers out of country

-- exchange of medical data
+- exchange of medical data;

-- bank transfers and stock
+- bank and stock transfers;

-- transfers agreed under international treaties to which Colombia is a party
+- transfers agreed under international treaties to which Colombia is a party;

-- transfers legally required in order to safeguard the public interest.
+- transfers legally required in order to safeguard public interests.

 Data Protection Officer

 Colombian Laws on data protection do not require the appointment of a Data Protection Officer within organizations.
 However, companies must design an area or person in charge of personal data matters in order to handle requests submitted by Data Subjects.
 It is also highly recommended, considering the Accountability Guide of the DPO that is not an obligatory publication, but includes the “minimums of compliance” that the Authority must consider in any inspection or investigation regarding a personal data Controller or Processor.

 Law Nº 1266 provides that data Processors must implement security systems with technical safeguards to ensure the safety and accuracy of the data, and to prevent data damage, loss, and unauthorized use or access.
 Law Nº 1581 of 2012, on the other hand, states that data Controllers and Processors must guarantee that the personal data is being kept under strict security and confidentiality measures, that it will not be disclosed or modified and will be used for the approved purposes by the Data Subject.
 In order to fulfil the obligation, data Processors and Controllers must develop an internal policies and procedures manual to ensure adequate compliance with data protection regulations.